EnesKaraosman/EKNetworkModule/README.md

 #### Question: What if I want to make a request to another baseUrl

-Answer: Use `ovverideBaseUrlOnce(baseUrl: String)` method to achieve.
+Answer: Use `ovverideBaseUrlOnce(baseUrl: String)` method to achieve, after this request the url you set first (in `AppDelegate` is activated again)

 ```swift
 EKAPIClient.shared